Georgetown wins 99-89 in OT against Coppin State

-WASHINGTON (AP)Amir ”Primo” Spears scored 28 points and Bryson Mozone added seven in the overtime as Georgetown knocked off Coppin State 99-89 on Tuesday night.
+WASHINGTON (AP)Amir ”Primo” Spears scored 28 points and Bryson Mozone added seven in overtime as Georgetown knocked off Coppin State 99-89 on Tuesday night to snap a 21-game losing streak.

 Coppin State’s Mike Hood drained a 3-pointer to force overtime tied 83-83.